AntonBaukin/embeddy/docs/run.md

 Define suspend if you want the JVM to wait for the debugger.
-And define detach if Ant should not wait the program and detach it from the output and input streams: Embeddy continues to work in the backgound, Ant exits, `^C` signal won't be caught, and Embeddy may be stopped only with kill signal.
+And define detach if Ant should not wait the program and detach it from the output and input streams: Embeddy continues to work in the background, Ant exits, `^C` signal won't be caught, and Embeddy may be stopped only with kill signal.
 The latter is not convenient for the development as Process ID of started Embeddy always varies.